House Party 1: Set the Mood 1:13:570:00/1:13:57

 By the time I finished school and moved back to Boston, I guess I had built up a name for myself, because I was contacted by some of the city's biggest promotion and nightlife companies, who wanted me at their events.
 I had stumbled on a talent I never really knew I had, and now I found myself talking to the people that talk to Tiesto, have dinner with Hardwell, and party with Avicii (R.I.P <3).
 It was an amazing world to get into, and I immediately got started DJing, from bars and lounges, to packed nightclubs, to 1,000-people sold out boat cruises.
 No matter the venue, the thrill of seeing people enjoy themselves to your music has never gone away.

-These days, I'm having the time of my life playing at fun venues around Boston, New England, and occasionally being flown around for fun shows around the United States.
+For several years, I've been having the time of my life playing at fun venues around Boston, New England, and occasionally being flown around for fun shows around the United States.
 I've even gotten into the big wedding business.
 I've also shifted focus from solely finding and playing great music made by others, to producing it myself.
 From club pumping originals to fun remixes of classic songs, it's an amazing way to unleash creative energy, and the response from followers has been so positive, I find myself constantly working on new tracks, which has led to getting signed as an official remixer & Producer for one of the industry's major record Pools, Heavy Hits!
 DJs around the world are now downloading and playing my music & edits (shameless self-plug, but if you're a dj, can use "heymikefresh" promo code on HeavyHits.com to get access to all my music!).

-It's funny, when I came home from college, it was not an easy decision to pursue something like DJing.
-The temptation to settle for a more "secure" job, that doesn't fulfill me, was always there (mainly because my mother never stopped nagging me).
+It's funny, thinking way back, when I first came home from college, it was not an easy decision to pursue something like DJing.
+The temptation to settle for a more "secure" job that doesn't fulfill me was always there (mainly because my mother never stopped nagging me).
 But I chose to pursue this talent and passion, and that has made all the difference.
 I'm very thankful I'm not still "Mike the insurance auditor."
-Over the years, I've made so many amazing friends, interacted with so many amazing people, and have been able make a living doing something I truly love.
+Over the years, I've made so many amazing friends, interacted with so many amazing people, and have been able live well doing something I truly love.
 I feel very lucky.

 That's it for now.
-Hopefully this wasn't too self-indulgent for your tastes, and if you're liking the music you're hearing and want to get in touch, feel free to contact me or follow via social media @HeyMikeFresh.
+Hopefully this wasn't too self-indulgent for you, and if you're liking the music you're hearing and want to get in touch, feel free to contact me or follow via social media @HeyMikeFresh.